Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps.md

     > Multiple compute clusters can access stored data without contention

-11. In which layer of its architecture does Snowflake store its metadata statistics?
+12. In which layer of its architecture does Snowflake store its metadata statistics?

     > Cloud Services Layer

-12. Which of the following statements are true of Virtual Warehouses?
-(Choose all that apply.)

-    - Customers can change the size of the Warehouse after creation
-    - A Warehouse can be resized while running
-    - A Warehouse can be configured to suspend after a period of inactivity
-    - A Warehouse can be configured to auto-resume when new queries are submitted

-    > Customers can change the size of the Warehouse after creation

-    > A Warehouse can be resized while running

-    > A Warehouse can be configured to suspend after a period of inactivity

-    > A Warehouse can be configured to auto-resume when new queries are submitted

 13. The PUT command: (Choose two.)